 By offering an immersive experience in which the players become actors in these issues, the partners hope to touch citizens on an emotional level and thus stimulate their interest to learn more about the subject.

 The players embody the role of a private detective in charge of an important investigation at the Frontex headquarters in Warsaw.

 In the morning, the building emergency alarm was triggered for mysterious reasons.
 A few minutes later, the electricity was cut off and the building was plunged into darkness.
 All Frontex staff had to evacuate in an emergency.
 In the confusion, six people are missing on the counting, probably still in the building.
 The security responsible thus entrusts you with a mission of the utmost importance: find the missing persons and find out what happened as quickly and discreetly as possible.

 To complete this investigation, you will have to explore the different rooms of the Frontex building, collect clues, solve puzzles and talk to characters.
 Each room of the building deals with a particular aspect of Frontex (budget and recruitment issues, biometrics, drones or human rights).
 By exploring each room, you will not only progress in your investigation but will also learn more about these issues.

-This escape game takes the form of a boardgame.
-It can be played by any group of citizens for free, thanks to a downlable kit.
-This kit guides you step by step in the installation and in the animation of the game.
+This game, mixing escape game and board game, can be played by any group of citizens for free, thanks to a downloadable kit and an app.
+This kit includes all the elements and guides you in the use of the game.

 Developed on Unity3D, the 3D game offers an immersive single-player experience through 3D settings and cinematics.
 Anyone can download the game for free on their computers and dive into the Frontex world.

-To complete this pedagogical experience, additional ressources are also available to dig deeper in the topics explored.
-They include explanatory videos, experts interviews, articles, official reports on several aspects of Frontex as well as on the escape game concept.
+To complete this pedagogical experience, additional resources are also available to dig deeper in the topics explored.
+They include explanatory videos, experts interviews, articles, ONG research, official reports on several aspects of Frontex and related issues explored in the games.